 - Are you willing to take responsibility for any puppies that are returned to you later (it happens).

 - Are you prepared to take the risk to your dog of undergoing pregnancy and labour?

 It is probably worth underlining that even the best bred litter will sometimes fail to sell, especially in times of economic hardship.

 It is not unheard of for rescue centres to be given an entire litter of twelve week old puppies that the owner has simply been unable to sell and does not have the resources to house now that they have outgrown their puppy pens.

-Be aware that friends who expressed an interest may melt away when the puppies actually arrive.
+Be aware that friends who expressed an interest when you first announced “I want to breed my female dog” may melt away when the puppies actually arrive.

 People often back out after choosing and booking puppies, so it is well worth keeping a ‘back-up’ waiting list of interested parties.